Wilf Couldwell's Trials Motorcycling Tales.

 That the latest Sammy Miller trial regulations at that current time, were proposing to ban the four-stud BSA Triumph front forks altogether.

-Which in turn made my own Cotswold bike illegal for the series.
+Which in turn made my own "Cotswold" bike illegal for the series.

 This left me with a quandary; the problem was what should I do about it?